The home of straight talking mortgage advice

 How does the mortgage application process work?

 To get a mortgage, you will need to save a deposit of at least 5%.
 However, the more you can save, the better your rate will usually be.
 If you already own your own home, you can use the equity in your property for this.
 Our expert mortgage advisors can talk you through the benefits and the difference in your monthly payments by increasing your deposit.

-If you are happy with the mortgage product your advisor recommends, you will then receive an Agreement in Principle (AIP).
+If you are happy with the mortgage product your advisor recommends, you will pay an upfront fee to receive your Agreement in Principle (AIP).
 This will give you an approximate sum of how much the lender is willing to let you borrow, and enable you to put an offer in on your dream home.

 If your offer is accepted, you will need to appoint a solicitor to handle searches, surveys and contracts, which we can arrange for you.
 We handle the entire mortgage application process through to completion, liaising with your solicitor and lender to ensure that your application is a success.